“A pretty little apartment in Montenegro’s prettiest little Baroque bayside village (sleeps 2)”

 The airy living space steals the show, not least because of the idyllic views outside the shuttered windows.
 But inside it’s just as charming.
 Exposed stone walls hold a relaxed seating area, a cute little dining table for 2-4 and a breakfast bar that merges into the kitchen space.
 Natural wood cupboards and enamel utensils create a homely feel, and self-catering soon feels like second nature.

 There’s just one cosy, quiet bedroom.
 It’s tucked away at the back of the apartment with a shuttered window looking onto the terrace.
 Botanical prints sit alongside some religious iconography and a geometric double duvet, while blankets wait in wooden boxes for the cooler months.
-There's also a sofabed in the living room, but it can be temperamental to use.

 The light-blue tiled bathroom is spotlessly clean with a shower over the short bathtub.
 Keep an eye on the water level in the external tank: if it gets low the water pressure will be dramatically affected (a neighbour is on hand to refill it).